mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 vim motions are the primary reason you should learn vim. they are key strokes and shortcuts that allow you to edit text quickly. you can enable them in other text editors like vscode using extensions.

+the following keybinds mostly should work with plain vim, but some might need kickstart.nvim. the ones that are from nvim will be marked with (nvim).

+keep your index finger on j, middle finger on k, and ring finger on l.

 ## modes
 vim has 4 modes:
 1. normal mode